- Discipline Graphics Overview

 Northing / Easting Points

-The Callouts library contains three options for Northing/Easting Points.
+The Callouts library contains several options for Northing/Easting Points.

 These options will place the distance in either Northing-Easting, or just Northing or Easting, from the insertion point 0,0 of the drawing to the location selected.
 The 0,0 insertion point of the CAD file should be a known survey point or benchmark that can be measured from in the field.

 For more information, see our Northing/Easting Points documentation.

 The Match Line feature allows you to place a Match Line callout within a drawing.
 A Match Line indicates where a larger site is broken into smaller visible areas so that each area can be defined on a sheet.

 Click where you want the first "circle" to define the Match Line, then click the second location.
 A line will be drawn between the two, and you can decide the “viewing” direction (a filled-in portion of half of the circle).
 You would then type the title of the Match Line.